Manasa-Parampalli/Manasa-Parampalli/README.md

 - 💬 I am passionate about **ADAS and motorsports.**

 - 📫 How to reach me **manasaparampalli@gmail.com**

+- 📄 I have previously worked at **Deloitte US-India** as AEM-Java Developer for 3.5 years and have experience in Java, Git and Agile methodologies.

 <h3 align="left">Connect with me:</h3>
 <p align="left">